benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 1.41 =
+* Fixed minor bug where activated would display a notice level warning if wp_debug was on (moved db_upgrade procedure to admin_init to solve)
+* Gave the section ordering backend a much needed coat of paint (h/t Andrew Norcross)

 = 1.4 =
 * Drag-and-drop ordering of resume elements (sections, organizations, and positions)
 * Now sorts based on WordPress's built-in menu_order field rather than a custom meta value (smaller database footprint)